Last Month at QRL — September 2021

 Completing this allows for work to commence on the QRL Enhancement Program, which is a non-technical aspect of the project that covers improvements and enhancements to the QRL ecosystem to promote a better user experience for end users.
 In terms of improvements, there are plenty of proposals that people have come up with.
 Some of these include: the QRL tipbot expansion, a community outreach program that promotes basic cryptography knowledge, updating the website to reflect changes in development, and so on.

-Robby Dermody is a QRL advisor for QRL and Principal at Stoic Capital, an investment fund in the cryptocurrency space.
+QRL advisor for QRL and Principal at Stoic Capital, an investment fund in the cryptocurrency space.
 Previous to this, he co-founded Counterparty, a technology project building advanced functionality on Bitcoin, and Symbiont, a solutions provider of distributed ledger technology to institutional finance.
 Through his work at Counterparty, he was an early pioneer in the development of smart contracts and financial applications of blockchain technology.

 - 0:00 Intro